The demand for cross-platform mobile app platforms is rising at an unprecedented rate.

 Not all such tools are suitable for all app developers.
 You would need to know which one is the best fit for you.

-In this discussion, we would talk about six cross-platform mobile app builders.
+In this discussion, we will talk about six cross-platform mobile app builders.
 Do stick with me.
-You may find one which would help unleash your creativity and skill.
+You may find one that would help unleash your creativity and skill.

 A heads up for you